 Wake up before dawn and make your up a hill that lies right above the village.
 You climb up a series of steps to reach the top of the hill.
 Known as Poon Hill, this is the most popular viewpoint in the Annapurna Region.

-En route you pass the Magar village of Banthanti and Deurali Dandi, another picturesque lookout point.
+En route, you pass the Magar village of Banthanti and Deurali Dandi, another picturesque lookout point.
 The typical Nepalese landscape of terraced fields, hilltop villages, rolling green hills and towering snowcapped Himalayas will steal your heart.
-Your overnight stop is Tadapani, a quaint Gurung village with wonderful views of Mardi Himal, Overnight in Tadapani.
+Your overnight stop is Tadapani, a quaint Gurung village with wonderful views of Mardi Himal,

 A short flight from Pokhara brings you back to Kathmandu.
 Your sightseeing tour begins after you land in the city.
 You will be met at the airport by your guide who will escort you to your first sightseeing spot the Pashupatinath Temple.
 A UNESCO World Heritage Site, the temple is one of the holiest Hindu shrines in the world.
 The temple is dedicated to Lord Shiva, one of the three major gods in the Hindu pantheon.
 As only Hindus are allowed inside the temple you will get to view the temple from the eastern bank of the Bagmati River that flows right beside the temple.
 ‘Arya Ghat’, the Hindu cremation site is located right below the temple and you can view funeral pyres and people performing the last cremation rites of their dead relatives.
 Later head to Boudha and visit another UNESCO World Heritage site, Boudhanath Stupa.

 You take an early flight to Paro.
-Filled with mesmerizing vistas of soaring Himalayan peaks, including four 8000 metre peaks (Mount Everest, Kanchenjunga, Cho Oyu, Lhotse and Makalu).
+Filled with mesmerizing vistas of soaring Himalayan peaks, including four 8000 meter peaks (Mount Everest, Kanchenjunga, Cho Oyu, Lhotse, and Makalu).
 Once you arrive in Paro, you will be greeted by your Bhutanese guide.
-After lunch or refreshment your sightseeing tour begins.
+After lunch or refreshment, your sightseeing tour begins.

 After your sightseeing tour you take a 1-hour drive to Thimphu.
-Once you arrive at the capital city you head to your hotel, check in and take a well-deserved rest.
-Overnight in Thimphu.
+Once you arrive at the capital city you head to your hotel, check-in, and take a well-deserved rest.